Waraqah ibn Nawfal

-Waraqah ibn Nawfal ibn Asad ibn Abd-al-Uzza ibn Qusayy Al-Qurashi (Arabic ورقة بن نوفل بن أسد بن عبد العزّى بن قصي القرشي) was a Christian Arabian ascetic who was the paternal first cousin of Khadija bint Khuwaylid, the first wife of Muhammad.
+Waraqah ibn Nawfal ibn Asad ibn Abd-al-Uzza ibn Qusayy Al-Qurashi (ورقة بن نوفل بن أسد بن عبد العزّى بن قصي القرشي) was a Christian Arabian ascetic who was the paternal first cousin of Khadija bint Khuwaylid, the first wife of Muhammad.
 Waraqah died shortly after Muhammad is said to have received his first revelation in 610 CE.

 Waraqah and Khadija were also cousins of Muhammad: their paternal grandfather Asad ibn Abd-al-Uzza was Muhammad's matrilineal great-great-grandfather.
 By another reckoning, Waraqah was Muhammad's third cousin: Asad ibn Abd-al-Uzza was a grandson of Muhammad's patrilineal great-great-great-grandfather Qusai ibn Kilab.
 Waraqah was the son of a man called Nawfal and his consort—Hind, daughter of Abī Kat̲h̲īr.
 Waraqah was proposed to marry Khadija, but the marriage never took place.

 Waraqah is revered in Islamic tradition for being one of the firsts to believe in the prophecy of Muhammad.
-Other prominent Christian hanifs in Muhammad's biography include Bahira and Quss Ibn Sa'ida al-Iyadi.
+Other prominent Christians mentioned in Muhammad's biography include Bahira and Quss Ibn Sa'ida al-Iyadi.

 Hadith traditions

 Witness to Muhammad

 When told of Muhammad's first revelation (which is understood to be Sura 96:1-5), Waraqah said his call to prophecy was authentic.
 Tradition recounts Waraqah saying: "There has come to him the greatest Law that came to Moses; surely he is the prophet of this people".

 Two different narrations from Aisha give these details.

 Aisha also said: "The Prophet returned to Khadija while his heart was beating rapidly.
 She took him to Waraqah bin Naufal who was a Christian convert and used to read the Gospel in Arabic.
 Waraqah asked (the Prophet), 'What do you see?'
-When he told him, Waraqah said, 'That is the same angel whom Allah sent to the Prophet Moses.
+When he told him, Waraqah said, 'That is the same Namus(suz?)
+[Angel]* whom Allah sent to the Prophet Moses.
 Should I live till you receive the Divine Message, I will support you strongly.'"